-The SP2 consists of an intense, intracavity 1064-nm laser and four optical detectors used to determine the broadband incandescence, narrowband incandescence, scattering, and time-dependent location (split detector).
-The laser was tuned to the TEM 0,0 mode, resulting in a Gaussian-profiled beam.
-An aerosol flow is introduced orthogonal to the path of the beam and plane

-- 15 of the laser and detectors.
+The SP2 consists of an intense, intracavity 1064 nm laser and four optical detectors used to determine the broadband incandescence, narrowband incandescence, scattering, and timedependent location (split detector).
+The laser was tuned to the TEM 0.0 mode, resulting in a Gaussian-profiled beam.
+An aerosol flow is introduced orthogonal to the path of the beam and plane of the laser and detectors.
 Particles that do not have appreciable absorption at 1064 nm will only scatter light and be detected by the scattering and time-dependent detector.
-Those particles that do appreciably absorb 1064-nm light, which in ambient aerosol particles is primarily rBC (Stephens et al., 2003), will heat up and emit visible thermal radiation, or incandesce.
-When operating at an absolute laser power (see section 2.2) of at least 450 nW/(220-nm PSL), the SP2 has an rBC lower detection limit of ~0.7 fg (Schwarz et al., 2010).
-The upper rBC detection limit depends on the sensitivity of the incandescence detectors; for the SP2 used - 20 here (Droplet Measurement Technologies, 8-channel version, #052) it was ~165 fg.
+Those particles that do appreciably absorb 1064 nm light, which in ambient aerosol particles is primarily rBC (Stephens et al., 2003), will heat up and emit visible thermal radiation or incandesce.
+When operating at an absolute laser power (see Sect.
+2.2) of at least 450 nW/(220 nm PSL), the SP2 has an rBC lower detection limit of $\sim 0.7 \text{ fg}$ (Schwarz et al., 2010).
+The upper rBC detection limit depends on the sensitivity of the incandescence detectors; for the SP2 used here (Droplet Measurement Technologies, eight-channel version, no. 052) it was $\sim 165 \text{ fg}$.
 Detection limits for the scattering detector will depend on laser power, optical alignment of the system, and the sensitivity of the detectors.
 Thus, this number will vary between instruments and between optical cleanings and alignments of the same instrument.